Mehdi Tahrat: Club career

 In July 2014, after playing for Lille's reserve team in the Championnat de France Amateur, Tahrat signed with Championnat National side Paris FC.

-In January 2018, he left Angers to join Valenciennes FC on loan for the rest of the season.
+In January 2018, he left Angers to join Valenciennes on loan for the rest of the season.

+On 12 September 2023, Tahrat signed for Ligue 2 club Troyes on a contract until the end of the season, with an option for a further year.